byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 *Every part of the World is given its character, essentially, by a small number of patterns/habits which repeat themselves over and over again.*

-**Home Cleaning products and fertilizers made with chemicals and pesticides pollute the underground water, rivers and surrounding ecosystems.** Pharmaceutical drugs and personal care products, also manufactured by many pharmaceutical companies (such as sunscreen lotions, lipsticks, deodorants, perfumes, body soaps, and shampoos, ...), are produced in staggeringly huge quantities; **often equaling or surpassing agrochemicals in tonnage.** The volume consumed is simply astounding.
-All of these go into the ecosystem, most of them into waste treatment systems.
+**Home Cleaning products and fertilizers made with chemicals and pesticides pollute the underground water, rivers and surrounding ecosystems.** Pharmaceutical drugs and personal care products, also manufactured by many pharmaceutical companies (such as sunscreen lotions, oral products, lipsticks, deodorants, perfumes, body soaps, and shampoos, ...), are produced in staggeringly huge quantities; **often equaling or surpassing agrochemicals in tonnage.**

+**The volume consumed is simply astounding.** All of these go into the ecosystem, most of them into waste treatment systems.
 These conventional body and home cleaning products contain harmful amounts of chemicals such as phosphate, nitrates, ammonia, chlorine etc. The accumulated effect of these chemicals released from every household causes significant damage to the health of the environment and the body.

 **Clean Water Is Clean Air.**